fmarque/The-3-Hackateers/Frances.md

-# Welcome to Frances' README!
+# Welcome to Frances Marquez' README!
-## Frances Marquez
 I am currently in my 2nd year at Western University, but first year in my program, CompSci.
 I was previously in Psych, but that didn't really work out.

 ## Some fun facts about me:
-- I obsess over new hobbies and forget about them in 3 weeks: current interest is knitting and crocheting
+- I obsess over new hobbies and forget about them in 3 weeks: current interests are knitting and crocheting
 - I make really good snickerdoodles
 - I really like cheese